SFDO-Tooling/CumulusCI/docs/continuous_integration.rst

 any time, because the repository can be configured to protect the ``main`` branch so that changes can only be merged if the tests have passed.

-Teams can put significant efforts into creating bespoke automation for CumulusCI that is tailored to your project's specific needs.
+Teams can put significant effort into creating bespoke automation for CumulusCI that is tailored to their project's specific needs.
 Once created, the automation is available to all project participants; from Developers and Quality Engineers, to Documentation Writers and Product Managers.
-CumulusCI let's you take this reuse of automation one step further by allowing it to be run on CI systems like GitHub Actions, CircleCI, or Azure Pipelines.
+CumulusCI let's you take this reuse of automation one step further by allowing it to be run in the context of CI systems like GitHub Actions, CircleCI, or Azure Pipelines.
-This consistent reuse of automation from local environments to cloud based CI systems gives teams the confidence to develop, test, and deploy their projects with confidence.
+This consistent reuse of automation from local environments to cloud based CI systems gives teams the ability to develop, test, and deploy their projects with the confidence.